 If you’re a long-term believer in Zoom, its recent dip is a great buying opportunity.

-Paraphrasing the great Ben Carlson, if you’re not buying more of your high conviction stocks when they free-fall, you’re probably better off owning an index fund.
+Paraphrasing Ben Carlson, if you’re not buying more of your high conviction stocks when they free-fall, you’re probably better off owning an index fund.